First Chechen War: Initial conflict

 On 11 December 1994, approximately 40,000 Russian troops crossed the border into Chechnya, launching a three-pronged ground offensive aimed at blockading Grozny and forcing Dudayev to negotiate on Moscow's terms.
 The move was a surprise even to senior army officials, who had only been informed of it days earlier, as well as Deputy Nationalities Minister Vyacheslav Mikhailov, who departed the same day to begin peace talks and only learned of the invasion while boarding his plane in Moscow.
-Within hours, the advance was halted by attacks from civilians, a situation they had not been planned for.
+Within hours, the advance was halted by attacks from civilians, who had not planned for this situation.
 In Dagestan, civilians blocked the tanks, pleading with the soldiers not to go.
 In Ingushetia, the column advancing from Vladikavkaz was stopped by protesters opposed to the use of force against their Chechen "brothers".
 The latter protest turned violent, resulting in the deaths of five Ingush civilians and one soldier.

 Only the northern column came close to Grozny, before being halted three days later by unexpected Chechen resistance at Dolinsky, 15 mi from Grozny.

 The main attack was temporarily halted by the deputy commander of the Russian Ground Forces, General Eduard Vorobyov, who then resigned in protest, stating that it is "a crime" to "send the army against its own people."
 Many in the Russian military and government opposed the war as well.
 Yeltsin's adviser on nationality affairs, Emil Pain, and Russia's Deputy Minister of Defense General Boris Gromov (commander of the Afghan War), also resigned in protest of the invasion ("It will be a bloodbath, another Afghanistan", Gromov said on television), as did General Boris Poliakov.
 More than 800 professional soldiers and officers refused to take part in the operation; of these, 83 were convicted by military courts and the rest were discharged.
 Later General Lev Rokhlin also refused to be decorated as a Hero of the Russian Federation for his part in the war.

 Units of Chechen fighters inflicted severe losses on the Russian troops.
 Deeper in Chechnya, a group of 50 Russian paratroopers was captured by the local Chechen militia, after being deployed by helicopters behind enemy lines to capture a Chechen weapons cache.
 On 29 December, in a rare instance of a Russian outright victory, the Russian airborne forces seized the military airfield next to Grozny and repelled a Chechen counter-attack in the Battle of Khankala; the next objective was the city itself.
 With the Russians closing in on the capital, the Chechens began to set up defensive fighting positions and grouped their forces in the city.